IBM/watsonx-chatbot-lab.github.io/README.md

    ![my github pages](./images/my-github-pages.png)

-   Now you GitHub Pages URL will show up in the `Action` section.
+   Now you GitHub Pages URL will show up in the `About` section.

 1. Click the `index.html` file, and you will see the HTML content of the sample file.